seajaysec/Ivanti-Connect-Around-Scan/README.md

 - [ ] Allow user specification of testing methods
 - [ ] Add additional validation methods
 - [ ] Improve output formatting
-- [ ] Add verbose mode

-## Contribution Guidelines

-Contributions are welcome!
-If you're looking to contribute, here are a few ways you can help:

-### Reporting Issues
-- **Error Reports**: If you find any errors or bugs, please create an issue detailing the problem, steps to reproduce it, and any relevant logs or screenshots.
-- **Feature Requests**: Have ideas for new features or enhancements?
-We'd love to hear them!
-Please submit an issue with a clear description of your proposed feature.

-### Submitting Pull Requests
-- **Improving Functionality**: Contributions that improve the tool's functionality are greatly appreciated.
-If you have developed a fix or enhancement, feel free to submit a pull request.
-- **Guidelines**:
-  - Fork the repository and create your branch from `main`.
-  - Write clear and concise commit messages.
-  - Ensure your code adheres to the existing style to maintain consistency.
-  - Create a pull request with a detailed description of your changes.

-Thank you for considering contributing to this project.

 ## Intended Use and Disclaimer